-When a student with disabilities has only one observable domain scale score, it becomes the composite scale score.
-The aCPL then derives from that composite scale score.
+If a student with a disability has only one observable domain scale score, it becomes their composite overall scale score.
+When a student with a disability has only one observable domain scale score, it becomes the composite overall scale score.